xregistry/spec/core/spec.md

 `inline` query parameter  does not define any values and therefore MUST be treated as a boolean flag.

-If the `inline` query parameter is not present, then the `COLLECTIONs` attribute MUST be silently ignored by the server.

-If the `inline` query parameter is present, and when the `COLLECTIONs` attribute is present, the server MUST process each entity in the collection map as a request to create or update that entity based on whether it already exists (as determined by its key value).
+If the `inline` query parameter and the `COLLECTIONs` attribute is present, the server MUST process each entity in the collection map as a request to create or update that entity based on whether it already exists (as determined by its key value - its `id`).
 An entry in the map that isn't a valid entity (e.g. is `null`) MUST generate an error.

-If an entry in the map includes the `id` attribute, then it MUST match its key value in the map, otherwise an error MUST be generated.

-The `inline` semantics MUST be applied to all `COLLECTIONs` attributes within the request regardless of the level in the hierarch in which they appear.
+The `inline` semantics MUST be applied to all nested `COLLECTIONs` attributes within the request regardless of the level in the hierarch in which they appear.

-When processing an entry in the collection, it MUST be processed as if there was a request to `PUT` that entity directly, with the HTTP body being the request's representation of the collection entity.
-Any error while processing a collection entity MUST result in the entire request being rejected.
+When processing a nested entry in the collection, it MUST be processed using the same semantics as the top-most entity.
+In other words, if a `PUT` or `POST` was used then any entities in the collection will be fully replaced.
+If a `PATCH` was used then only the attributes that appear in the serialization of the nested entity will be processed.

+Any error while processing a nested collection entity MUST result in the entire request being rejected.

 An absent `COLLECTIONs` attribute MUST be interpreted as a request to not modify the collection at all due to processing of the request, regardless of